quinn-reilly/quinn-reilly/README.md

 # Hi, my name is Quinn Reilly (she/her)
-## I am a second-year computer science major at Northeastern University with a concentration in AI, and a minor in Game Design.
+## 3rd Year Computer Science student at Northeastern with experience building AI software to solve impactful problems.
+Skilled in collaborative development, cost-efficient engineering, and continuous learning with modern tools like FastAPI and LLMs.
 ## Check out my projects!